Advantage of pausing: parameter setting for quantum annealers: Problem mapping: minimum spanning tree

 \section{Problem mapping: minimum spanning tree}

-Consider a graph $G=(V,E)$ with weights $w(E)$ for each edge, from which we wish to obtain a minimal weighted spanning tree with maximum degree $\Delta$, i.e. find its BD-MST.
-This will involve minimizing the sum of the weights of the tree edges, represented by the cost function
+Consider a graph $G=(V,E)$ with weights $w(E)$ for each edge, from which we wish to obtain a minimal weighted spanning tree with maximum degree $\Delta$, i.e., find its BD MST.
+This involves minimizing the sum of the weights of the tree edges, represented by the cost function

 which we explain below.
-Several constraints will also be imposed to ensure that the graph is in fact a spanning tree and its degree is bounded by $\Delta$.
+Several constraints are also imposed to ensure that the graph is in fact a spanning tree and its degree is bounded by $\Delta$.

-A root for the tree will be picked randomly or based on problem structure---generally, picking a high-degree vertex as the root will result in lower resource costs---and assigned to level $1$.
+A root for the tree is picked randomly or based on problem structure---generally, picking a high-degree vertex as the root will result in lower resource costs---and assigned to level $1$.
 Its children will be at level $2$, their children at level $3$ and so on, leading to the `level-based' designation.

 The variables $x_{p,v}$ appearing in Eq.~\eqref{eq:cost} represent the parent-child relationships in the tree; $x_{p,v}=1$ if $p$ is the (adjacent) parent of $v$ (and $0$ if not).
 The indices $p,v$ range over $p=1,\dots,n$ and $v=2,\dots,n$, restricted to (intersected with) pairs $(p,v)$ or $(v,p)$ that occur in $E$.
-Thus there are $2$ variables for every edge not containing the root, and one for every root edge, giving $2m-d_r$ total $x_{p,v}$ variables, with $m$ being the number of edges in $E$ and $d_r$ the degree of the root.
+Thus there are two variables for every edge not containing the root, and one for every root edge, giving $2m-d_r$ total $x_{p,v}$ variables, with $m$ being the number of edges in $E$ and $d_r$ the degree of the root.

 Since our problem needs to be in QUBO form, the constraints will be expressed as penalty terms.
 The first penalty term enforces that every node (except the root) has exactly one parent,

 The number of terms in the sum is $2m-d_r$, i.e. equal to the number of variables $x_{p,v}$.